moizrana/Daraz-Chatbot/README.md

 # Daraz Chatbot

-Welcome to the Daraz Chatbot repository!
+Welcome to the Daraz Chatbot!
 This project features an interactive chatbot developed to recommend mobile phones on the Daraz platform.
 The chatbot is built using Python and Flask, integrating Selenium for data retrieval from Daraz, and features comprehensive backend and frontend integration.

 ## Features